skostakis/Cosmic-Ray-Muon-Trigger-System-Simulation/README.md

 If θ ≤ θ_max (a specific maximum angle), then the muon's trajectory reaches the bottom detector.

 In this case, we consider it a trigger event because both the top and bottom detectors are "hit".

+The code theta_max_visual.py helps with visualizing how the θ_max plays a role to the trigger events.